Ducdung005bn/Red-or-green/README.md

   ![](https://github.com/Ducdung005bn/Picture/blob/main/New%20folder/Screenshot%202024-04-26%20190210.png?raw=true)

-If you've earned more than one coin in this round, you can decide whether to participate in the game of chance or not.
+If you've earned at least one coin in this round, you can decide whether to participate in the game of chance or not.
   + If you don't want to participate, select "Return" to move to the main menu.
   + If you don't know the rules of the game, move the mouse cursor to "How?"
   + If you want to participate, just select "Yes"